xtanai/sensor-guide/README.md

 The main challenge is not “extra chips” - it’s **reliable module sourcing**, **mechanical integration**, **QC**, and **calibration**.
 That’s exactly what demand validation helps unlock.

-Based on current assumptions, I estimate sensor/module cost can be kept below **~€100 per unit**, but this depends heavily on volume.
-Reaching stable pricing and supply typically requires a meaningful production run (on the order of **~1,000 units**).
+Based on current assumptions, I estimate the sensor/module cost can be kept below **~€100 per unit**, but this depends heavily on volume.
+In many cases, a **MIPI CSI-2** camera path can be **significantly cheaper than typical USB webcams**, because the electronics BOM is often leaner (fewer bridge/ISP components and a more direct sensor-to-SoC connection).
+Achieving stable pricing and supply, however, usually requires a meaningful production run (on the order of **~1,000 units**).

 ### Vote / Demand Signal (Call to Action)